shawnmcmahon/whats-cookin/README.md

 # What's Cookin'? - Turing Mod 2 FE Project

 The "What's Cookin" site is perfect for cooking enthusiasts and those that are coooking curious.
 It is a website that uses hosted datasets to allow a randomized user to scroll through a list of recipes.
-The user can "Favorite" them, add them to a list of "Recipes to cook", review their ingredients and instructions, or search recipes by names and tags.
+The user can "Favorite" them, add them to a list of "Recipes to cook", review their ingredients and instructions, review a recipe's cost, or search recipes by names and tags.

 ## How To Use